jcabaker/land_atm_coupling/README.md

 These scripts are largely based on the Iris Python package (https://scitools.org.uk/iris/docs/latest/) and are designed to be run with observations and model output in NetCDF format.

-If you use any of these scripts in your research please cite the reference above.
-If you have any questions, comments or feedback please email Jess Baker using the email address at the top of this document.